CONFERENCE PROGRAM

 Unamuno Miguel Plaza, 4, Ibaiondo, Bilbao, Bizkaia

-Welcome: Sorkunde Aiarza, Director of Euskal Museoa, Iurdana Acasuso, Director of Euskararen Etxea and Joan Seguí, EMYA Judge
+Welcome: Director of Bilbao Bizkaia Museoak, Iurdana Acasuso, Director of Euskararen Etxea and Joan Seguí, EMYA Judge

 Followed by a live performance of traditional Basque music featuring Korrontzi, folk music band.